A potted history

 Someone online mentioned trusting a professional the other day.
 My experience of professionals, whether they be financial, scientific or medical, is that they are paid to give you information that is limited by the scope of their day-to-day jobs.
 You cannot expect them to be interested in their subject, because they have a salary to spend and holidays to take.
 Trusting a professional is not an option.

 The only answer is to find out by yourself.
 The world is not improving, and you are not stupid.
-Trust nobody, there is a lot of money invested in keeping you stupid.
+Trust nobody, there is a lot of money invested in keeping you dumb.